 10. Low revenue for fish farming

-With large dead areas, the variety of species of fish fall and the demand for freshwater fish increases, but demand is not met prompting options such as importation, which create additional costs in the fish farming sector.
+With large dead areas, the variety of species of fish fall, and the demand for freshwater fish increases, but demand is not met prompting options such as importation, which creates additional costs in the fish farming sector.

 Solutions of Nitrogen Pollution

 Despite agriculture being the main source attributing to nutrient pollution, limiting its adverse effect while maintaining proper farming practices should be a major goal for communities and the nation at large.
 Suggested methods that can be put into practice to mitigate the above-mentioned problems brought about by nitrogen pollution include: